-Nyssa Mitchell is an award-winning cinematographer based in Naarm (Melbourne), Australia.
+Nyssa Mitchell is an award-winning cinematographer based in Naarm (Melbourne), Australia, working across narrative, music videos, commercials and documentary.

 Her other short film credits include Emily Dynes’ Iris Prize-nominated HOLD STILL (Winner Best Short Film at Melbourne Queer Film Festival 2025), Jasper Caverly’s PLEASURE (Melbourne International Film Festival 2024) and Madeleine Mytkowski’s ADG-nominated SALT DREAMS (Adelaide Film Festival 2023, Flickerfest 2023).
 Her cinematography on Sarah Hegge-Taylor’s PULP (Melbourne International Film Festival 2025) received an ACS Gold Award, alongside an ACS Silver Award in the music video category for Kaya’s ‘Flying Into The Sun’.
+Her other work in music videos includes Missy Higgins’ ‘Craters’, directed by Claudia Sangiorgi Dalimore, which was nominated for the 2025 ARIA Award for Best Music Video of the Year.

 CONTACT